FairwindsOps/goldilocks/docs/advanced.md

       ] }
 ```

-#### Deployment Specifications
+#### Workload Specifications

-If you want a specific Deployment to have a VPA in a specific update mode,
+If you want a specific workload to have a VPA in a specific update mode,
-then you can annotate the Deployment with `goldilocks.fairwinds.com/vpa-update-mode=<mode>`
+then you can annotate the workload with `goldilocks.fairwinds.com/vpa-update-mode=<mode>`
-to control the update mode for a specific Deployment in a Namespace (regardless of labeling on the Namespace).
+to control the update mode for a specific workload in a Namespace (regardless of labeling on the Namespace).

 ### create-vpas

 `goldilocks create-vpas -n some-namespace`

-This will search for any deployments in the given namespace and generate a VPA for each of them.
+This will search for any workloads in the given namespace and generate a VPA for each of them.
 Each vpa will be labelled for use by this tool.

 ### delete-vpas